-The Cosmetology program is state mandated requiring students to complete 1200 hours and a variety of services including facials, nails, haircutting, styling, braiding, various color applications, foiling, permanent waving and chemical relaxers.
-The students will learn Chemistry, Geometry, Anatomy, Physiology, Hair Structure, Nail Structure, and Employability Skills.
-The students need to purchase a kit that costs \$350.00 the first year which includes two mannequin heads and all of the equipment and materials needed for the student to complete the program.
-Years 2 through 4 the student will pay \$150 for supplies and receive an additional manikin head.
-Once all of the hours and services are completed, the student will take the HIV/AIDS course in the classroom and submit their application to the Florida State Board of Cosmetology.
+The Cosmetology program requires students to complete 1200 hours and a variety of services including facials, nails, haircutting, styling, braiding, various color applications, foiling, permanent waving and chemical relaxers.
+The students will learn chemistry, geometry, anatomy, physiology, hair structure, nail structure, and employability skills.
+To participate in this program, students must purchase a starting cosmetology kit which costs \$350.00.
+The cost of this kit is due no later than the third week of school.
+This kit includes two mannequin heads and all of the equipment and materials needed for the student to complete the program.
+In years 2 through 4 the student will purchase additional supplies and an additional mannequin head for \$150.
+Once all of the hours and services are completed, the student must take and pass the HIV/AIDS course in the classroom and submit their application to the Florida State Board of Cosmetology.
 Once the student passes the state board license test, they will become a licensed Cosmetologist.